dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1379: Wealthy individuals should contribute to communal welfare.
+### T1379: Wealth and influence should benefit communities.

 |Support|
 |---|